HandsOnDataViz/book/docs/HandsOnDataViz.md

 and $75,000.
 As a result, some ACS estimates for small geographic units are effectively meaningless.
 Check how data was recorded, and note any reported margins of error, in the source notes.
-See also [how to create error bars in Chapter 6: Chart Your Data](chart.html).
+See also [how to create error bars in Chapter 7: Chart Your Data](chart.html).

+TODO: Merge in potential reporting bias: on surveys, people may over-report positive behavior, or under-report attitudes deemed negative by broader society.

 *To what extent is the data socially constructed?*